ume05rw/Mopidy.Finder/README.md

 ![Initial-Setup3](https://raw.githubusercontent.com/ume05rw/Mopidy.Finder/master/src/img/forGitHub/initial-setup3.png "Initial-Setup3")

 4. If possible, leave it for a night or so after initialization.
-The track-scanning is finished, It can be used comfortably.
+The album-scanning is finished, It can be used comfortably.
 ![Initial-Setup1](https://raw.githubusercontent.com/ume05rw/Mopidy.Finder/master/src/img/forGitHub/initial-setup4.png "Initial-Setup1")